 Pace's shelter program includes other amenities that improve the experience for waiting passengers.
 Shelters may include:

-There are more than 450 advertising shelters, implemented jointly by Pace and Intersection Media, in suburban communities throughout Pace's service area.
+There are more than 450 advertising shelters, implemented jointly by Pace and Adsposure, in suburban communities throughout Pace's service area.
 The revenue stream generated from advertisers offsets the cost of regular maintenance and cleaning.
 Electric lighting in the shelter offers enhanced passenger security.